 Women's Christian Temperance Union (WCTU)

 The WCTU's innovative tactics and broad social agenda attracted a large and diverse membership.
 It organized prayer meetings in saloons, established temperance reading rooms, and lobbied for local and national prohibition laws.
-The WCTU also played a key role in educating children about the dangers of alcohol through its "scientific temperance instruction" program in public schools.
+And the WCTU also played a key role in educating children about the dangers of alcohol through its "scientific temperance instruction" program in public schools.
 This program, though later criticized for its biased and unscientific content, had a significant impact on shaping public attitudes towards alcohol.

 The Anti-Saloon League